EphemeralBeauty/Heroic/README.md

 **A fully randomly generated experience**

 Heroic is an open source text-based MSPRPG (Massive Single Player Role Playing Game) developed by EtherealBeauty as a project regarding random generation.
-A demo is expected to be publicy relased in 2023, while the full game may take more time to download.
+A demo is expected to be publicy relased in 2023, while the full game may take more time to create.

 **Inspired by Daggerfall**